 The lifetime risk of developing motor neurone disease (MND) is around 1 in 300.
 The exact cause of the disease remains unknown and funding for research to understand this and ultimately develop treatments is much needed.
-The MND Association is committed to the care of people living with and affected by MND and, through our research funding, to a world free of MND.

-Previous studies have tried to determine if exercise or head impact from contact sports have caused increased risk of neurological diseases such as Alzheimer’s disease, MND and chronic traumatic encephalopathy (CTE).
+A small number of studies have tried to determine if exercise or head impact from contact sports have caused increased risk of neurological diseases such as Alzheimer’s disease, MND and chronic traumatic encephalopathy (CTE).
 In the past decade, some evidence has emerged suggesting a potential link between contact sport participation, including football and American Football (NFL), and an increased risk of neurodegenerative disease.

-Findings have suggested people who play football at a professional level have an increased risk of neurodegenerative disease, with a few of these studies suggesting that being a professional footballer increases a person’s risk of developing MND (Chio et al 2005: Chio et al 2009).
+Other findings from studies have suggested people who play football at a professional level have an increased risk of neurodegenerative disease, with a few of these studies suggesting that being a professional footballer increases a person’s risk of developing MND (Chio et al 2005: Chio et al 2009).
 Another study (Russell et al 2022) concluded that former Scottish international rugby union players had an increased risk of developing MND compared to the general population.

 There are also a small number of research findings which suggest that an increased susceptibility to MND is associated with some professional sports, and sports prone to repetitive concussive head and cervical spinal trauma (Blecher et al 2019).